 Prior to His birth Jesus existed in the “form of God” and had “equality with God”.

-Jesus “emptied Himself” of the “form of God” and “equality with God” to become a human being.
+Jesus “emptied Himself” of the “form of God” and of “equality with God” to become a human being.
 He remained the same Person as before, but He became a mere human baby, without knowledge or wisdom.
 He was truly and fully human; not part God and part man.

 After His death “God highly exalted Him.”
 He is worshiped by all.
 He is again equal with God.